potassco/clorm/docs/clorm/predicate.rst

    ck = Cooking1(dow="mnday",person="Bob")

-In order to avoid these errors it is necessary to subclass the ``ConstantField`` in order to restrict the set of values.
-Clorm provides a helper function ``refine_field`` specifically for this case.
+In order to avoid these errors it is necessary to subclass the ``ConstantField`` in order to restrict the set of values to the desired set.
+Clorm provides a helper function ``refine_field`` for this use-case.
 It dynamically defines a new class that restricts the values of an existing field class.

 .. code-block:: python